Droggelbecher/bevy-fast-tilemap/README.md

 ## Limitations

 - Only tested on Windows, no WASM support
-- No direct animation support, but you can easily update the tilemap in regular intervals to achieve the same (see [Animation Example](examples/animation.rs))
+- Two kinds of "animation" are supported, you can
+  - Update the tile indices regularly from a system (see [Animation Example](examples/animation.rs))
+  - Inject some custom shader code that can animate a tile in whatever way you can express in WGSL.
 - Currently no support for rotating or scaling the entity holding the map (it will not look like you'd expect).
   (You can of course still zoom/rotate the camera to achieve any such effect)